YingxuH/DataSciencePosts/docs/LLM_notes.md

 > Might be quite obvious but still want to keep a note here: shared matrix is used for each token in the sequence.

 - **Encoder**: Fully visiable structure.
 No Causal mask.
-- **Decoder**: Tokens appearnig at subsequent times are masked.
+- **Decoder**: Tokens appearing at subsequent times are masked.
-- **Predix LM** (T5): Tokens representing the input prefix/instruction are fully visiable to each other, while token in the real input can only see the preceeding tokens.
+- **Predix LM** (T5): Tokens representing the input prefix/instruction are fully visible to each other, while tokens in the real input can only see the preceding tokens.

 ## Quantization
 It means a projection from a set of indices to real domains.
-Typically people save weights in 32-bit for storage and calculate gradients in 16-bit.
+Typically, people save weights in 32-bit for storage and calculate gradients in 16-bit.
-FP32 and bFP16 (BrainFP16) don't have difference in their ranges.
+FP32 and bFP16 (BrainFP16) don't have differences in their ranges.

 - 8-bit quantization: mixed-precision matrix decomposition: 8-bit quantize the normal states & weights and leave the outliers unchanged.
 - Normal float 4: In layman's terms, instead of using the normal "sign-exponent-mantissa" schema to represent actual values, the normal float data type keeps an index-value